bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

 The max systolic resting blood pressure on arrival to the hospital was 200 (this is quite high) and the lowest was 94 (on the lower end of normal).
 Average systolic BP was 131 which is considered normal.

-Max cholesterol reading was 564 (exceedingly high) and the lowest was 71, very low.
-Of note, a low total cholesterol around 70 or less can be associated with excess mortality.
-The mean cholesterol was 246 which is on the higher end.
-Most authorities recommend total cholesterol to be 200 or less.
+Max cholesterol reading was 564, an extremely high value, and the lowest was 71, which is very low.
+The mean cholesterol was 246 and most authorities recommend total cholesterol to be 200 or less.

 The oldpeak variable is a measure by how much the ST segment became depressed during a stress test.
 This is indicative of ischemia or vulnerable heart tissue to a heart attack and the higher the number the worse it is.
 In this case, there was 4 mm ST depresion (exceedingly high and worrisome) and the lowest was 0.
 The mean value was 1 indicating many people did have some ST Depression.